hargoniX/master/thesis/thesis.typ

 so they need to be removed.
 Second, an inductive type may have term arguments.
 If the inductive type lives in $"Prop"$, this is not an issue because Nunchaku's inductive predicates work with term arguments.
 On the other hand, if the inductive lives in $"Type" u$, the term arguments need to be removed as well.

 For handling proof terms we can make use of Lean's proof irrelevance.
 Because the concrete value of a proof term cannot change the semantics of a program, they can be erased.
 This technique of _proof erasure_ is a well established approach and is used by both the Lean code generator and the Rocq code extractor @coqerasure.
-The core idea is to introduce a new type $"Erased"$ with a single inhabitant $qed : "Erased"$.
+The core idea is to introduce a new type $"Erased"$ with a single value $qed : "Erased"$.
 Then, when a proof term needs to be removed, we can replace it with $qed$ and if a binder binds a proof we can replace the bound type with $"Erased"$.

 The elimination of dependent inductive types expands on prior work by Cruanes and Blanchette